Introduction

 Cost-Effective and Low Maintenance

 Compared to traditional wired systems, wireless monitoring solutions are more affordable and easier to install.
 They require fewer cables and infrastructure, reducing both initial setup costs and ongoing maintenance.
-The absence of wires also minimizes the risk of damage due to environmental factors.
+The absence of wires also minimizes the risk of damage because of environmental factors.

 Remote Access and Control